-A secondary suite is a self-contained, accessory dwelling unit located within a single-detached house ( sometimes referred to as a "basement suite”).
+A secondary suite is a self-contained accessory dwelling unit, located within a single-detached home ( sometimes referred to as a "basement suite"), row house, or duplex.
 It has a separate kitchen, sleeping, and bathing facilities.
 The suite must have at least one access door leading directly outside the suite.
-A secondary suite does not have a Certificate of Title and it cannot be stratified.
-A secondary suite will be assigned a separate address at the building permit.
+A secondary suite does not have a Certificate of Titles and it cannot be strata titled.
+A secondary suite will be assigned a separate address at the building permit stage.

 Review the Getting Started page for frequently asked questions and the potential benefits of accessory dwelling units.

 How do I know if my existing Secondary Suite is Legal?